 In the meanwhile, not only did Jane (Boyd?)
 Ware Gawley Moore remove to Louisville in 1809, but James Boyd Jr. did also.
 There, the tax roll connects him to yet another Jane.
 A few entries past the Moores, one "Janet" McMury paid tax for another 2021⁄2 acres of Wilkerson County lottery land that had been won in 1807 by the now-deceased Francis "McMurray."
 She was also charged for 2 slaves and the town lot on which she lived, valued at \$340.
 Listed consecutively with her, and immediately after her, is James Boyd, taxed on his own lucky draw of 2021⁄2 acres in Wilkerson.
 Significantly, James was no longer taxed on the Cheavers Creek land he had farmed since 1796-100 acres of parental land an addition 80 that had been granted to him directly.
 Nor was he taxed on a town lot-implying that he now resided in the home of the person under whom he is listed, Janet McMury.
-45
+46

 James Boyd remained in the town of Louisville for one more year.
 In 1810, he was taxed only on his Wilkerson County land, 1 poll (himself), and 1 slave he had newly acquired.
 No further trace of Janet McMury, can be found in Jefferson County's tax rolls or other legal records; and Andrew Boyd is also absent.
 As for James, he would shortly return to the Cheaver's Creek neighborhood, where he continued to be taxed on his Wilkerson County lottery win; but he remained landless in Jefferson.
-Robert and Samuel, who had both maintained their Cheaver's Creek residences, likely provided James's housing after he had previously acted as agent), #81 John Boyd (1 poll), #82-83 Robert Montgomery, #84 Samuel Boyd (1 poll; [this would not be the older Samuel who has migrated to Mississippi; nor is it Robert's son Samuel C.; it appears to be a son of James; also Montgomery's position between these Boyds suggests that he may have married a daughter of James Boyd]), #122 Thomas Thompkins as agent for John Thompkins, #131 Samuel Clements, #132 Samuel Clements as "gardien for Samuel C. Boyd (1 slave); Lewis's Dist. #72 Jane Moore (202.5 a., lottery dist.
+Robert and Samuel, who had both

+Samuel Gypson, #19 William Boyd (250 a., gr.
+[Robert] Boyd, adj.
+Clements on Black Jack), #80 James Boyd (200 a., gr.
+Lewers adj. vacant land on Black Jack [apparently he has purchased the land formerly owned by Andrew Boyd and then Samuel Boyd, for whom James had previously acted as agent), #81 John Boyd (1 poll), #82-83 Robert Montgomery, #84 Samuel Boyd (1 poll; [this would not be the older Samuel who has migrated to Mississippi; nor is it Robert's son Samuel C.; it appears to be a son of James; also Montgomery's position between these Boyds suggests that he may have married a daughter of James Boyd]), #122 Thomas Thompkins as agent for John Thompkins, #131 Samuel Clements, #132 Samuel Clements as "gardien for Samuel C. Boyd (1 slave); LEWIS'S DIST. #72 Jane Moore (202.5 a., lottery dist.
 13, Okmulgee, Wilkerson Co.; 1 two-wheel carriage, 2 town lots), #73-74 Jane Moore as guard. est. of Thomas Gauley (202.5 a., lottery lot 130 dist., 14 Wilkerson Co.; 200 a., adj.
 Marshall on Dry Creek, Jefferson Co.), #75 John Gordon, #76 Charles W. McMurren [McMurren?]
 (1 poll), #153 Samuel Boyd (1 poll, 7 slaves; this town-dwelling Samuel is found on tax rolls for only 1816-17, possibly not part of family under study); #159 James Gordon, #160 Jane Ashley.

-44 Jefferson County tax rolls have also been studied extracted through 1828, but the data for each year will not be continued here.
+45 Jefferson County tax rolls have also been studied extracted through 1828, but the data for each year will not be continued here.
 By this time, our line of Boyds had been removed from Georgia for nearly two decades.